PCD World Tour

-The PCD World Tour was the first concert tour by American girl group, The Pussycat Dolls, launched in promotion of their debut album, PCD (2005).
+The PCD World Tour was the first concert tour by American girl group the Pussycat Dolls, launched in promotion of their debut album, PCD (2005).
 During the tour, the group also toured North America with Christina Aguilera and The Black Eyed Peas.
 The group caused controversy during their show at the Sunway Lagoon theme park, breaking Malaysian decency laws.

 Setlist

+The following setlist was obtained from the concert held on February 4, 2007, at the Manchester Evening News Arena in Manchester, United Kingdom.
+It does not represent all concerts for the duration of the tour.